chanchanngann/data-streaming-on-eks/README.md

 kubectl delete svc,deploy,sts,pvc,sc,sa,ingress,secret --all -n redpanda
 ```

-2. Verify if all the resources are deleted as well.
+2. Verify if all the resources are deleted.
 ```
 kubectl get all -A
 kubectl get pvc -A